36th District Court is the busiest in Michigan

 Non-Resident or Canadian: If you reside outside of Michigan, consider getting an attorney that is experienced with the 36th District Court system and will provide you with efficient representation.

-High Number of Drunk Driving Cases in the 36th District Court
+Drunk Driving Cases in the 36th District Court

 Based upon 2016 statistics compiled by the Michigan State Police, the Detroit Police Precincts reported numerous drunk driving cases in the City of Detroit.
 Law enforcement in the City of Detroit is also provided by the Wayne County Sheriff’s Department and the Michigan State Police.
 There was a total of 11,903 injury crashes in Wayne County with 648 involving alcohol, drugs or a combination of alcohol and drugs.
 Another 183 fatality crashes were reported with 76 involving alcohol, drugs or a combination of alcohol and drugs.